Reviews You Can Rely On

 Comfort and Mobility

-Hiking pants must be comfortable and mobile, so this category counts for 30% of the final score.
+Hiking pants must move well, so this category counts for the largest percentage of the final score.
 If your pants chafe, pinch, or impede your movement, they will impact your trip and your mood.
 Fabric stretch, cut, and fit make the biggest difference in terms of comfort and mobility.
-We give you an idea of which of our body types work with each of these pants, but it's also a good idea to check the measurements of your favorite options.

 Plus sizes: Many options we tested are available in plus sizes and variable lengths.
 The correct sizing and fit maximize comfort, so be sure to look into the sizing options that suit your body before ordering.

-The Patagonia Pack Out tights, Outdoor Research Ferrosi, and Kuhl Freeflex Roll-Up Pants pants top the charts in comfort and mobility.
+The REI Co-op Trailmade Pants, Outdoor Research Ferrosi, Patagonia Happy Hike Studio, and Prana Halle Straight Pants top the charts in comfort and mobility.
 All are incredibly cozy for a wide range of activities, from hiking to climbing.
-The Pack Out relies on its soft, stretchy material and a wide waistband for its comfort.
-The Ferrosi and Kuhl pants make the most of their infinite stretch fabric and movement-focused construction details.
+The Trailmade pants rely on their soft, stretchy material and loose cut for comfort.

 Credit: Clark Tate